-- Go underground and experience a darkly beautiful monument to Paris's dead, constructed way back in 1788
+- Go underground and experience a grotesquely beautiful monument to Paris's dead, constructed way back in 1788

 - See the neatly organized skeletons of six million former Parisians as you explore the ultra-creepy caverns

-- Discover the real dark side of The City of Lights and learn all about its 18th-century history with the fascinating audio guide
+- Discover the dark side of The City of Lights and learn about its 18th-century history with the fascinating audio guide

 In the late 1700s, Paris had a serious problem.
 Its inner-city graveyards were literally overflowing, causing nasty epidemics and annoying people who didn't like stepping over decomposing corpses on the way to buy baguettes.